 - Bring a pan of water to the boil and heat two medium frying pans over a medium heat.

-- Thinly slice your garlic cloves and then roll up your sage leaves and shred them.
+- Roll up your sage leaves into a tight sausage shape and shred them.

 - By now your water should be boiling, season generously with salt and then cook your pasta as per the instructions on the packet.

 - Whilst the pasta is cooking divide the butter equally between the two pans.